MultiResFormer: Transformer with Adaptive Multi-Resolution Modeling for General Time Series Forecasting: Introduction

-In terms of modeling efficiency, MultiResFormer's encoder-only architecture with in-block patching design removes the need for an embedding layer by generating representations that match the input size.
-This embedding-free design draws motivation from the recent success of very simple linear models \cite{Zeng2023Are}, and greatly reduces the parameter burden of the prediction head compared to recent encoder-only patch-based time series Transformer \cite{Nie2023Time} which maps all the embedded patches to the forecasting horizon by a single linear layer.
+Second, it is crucial for modeling efficiency to reduce the complexity associated with completing a forward pass in the model.
+MultiResFormer's encoder-only architecture with in-block patching design removes the need for an embedding layer by generating representations that match the input size.
+This embedding-free design draws motivation from the recent success of very simple linear models \cite{Zeng2023Are}, and greatly reduces the parameter burden of the prediction head compared to recent patch-based time series Transformer \cite{Nie2023Time}, where patches are embedded into a high-dimensional space.

 To sum up, the key contributions of this work are as follows:

 \begin{itemize} \item[1.]
 We propose MultiResFormer, a Transformer-based model which performs efficient in-block adaptive multi-resolution modeling using periodicity-guided patching.
 We leverage key Transformer sublayers to achieve effective interperiod and intraperiod variation modeling. \item[2.]
 We propose an interpolation scheme to foster parameter sharing across different resolutions, and an additive resolution embedding to enhance scale awareness. \item[3.]
 We conduct extensive experiments over long- and short-term forecasting benchmark datasets to demonstrate the effectiveness of our proposed method against strong baselines.
 In addition, we conduct thorough ablation studies to empirically justify our design choices. \end{itemize}